Exploring classical music: module 3

 - The development of styles (Romantic, Modern etc) and genres (Symphony, lied etc)

-- Focus on certain key composers and their works including Schubert, Wagner and Stravinksy.
+- Focus on certain key composers and their works including Schubert, Liszt and Stravinksy.

 What will I achieve?